|

 hydrogen bonding is the predominant intermolecular force in

-molecules such as alcohols, but this is very rarely the case
+molecules such as alcohols, but this is very rarely the case.

-(only a few molecules like methanol (methyl
+- Only a few molecules like

-alcohol), methanamide (formamide)
+methanamide (formamide)

-and ethanamide (acetamide) really),
+ethanamide (acetamide) really),

 for the vast majority of molecules the predominant